Learn About Historic Preservation in Ozark

 The City of Ozark has created a historic properties and districts map that lists historic properties located within the historic district.
 This map can also be viewed in the Planning and Zoning Department at City Hall, 205 North 1st Street, Ozark MO.

-The City ordinance mandates review of exterior alterations in order to obtain a Certificate of Appropriateness (COA).
-The application for a COA can be obtained from Planning and Zoning Department in City Hall or here.
-Important to note is that even if a building permit is not required for a proposed project, a COA is always required for exterior alterations on properties on the local Register of Historic Places or properties located within a historic district.
+The City ordinance mandates review of exterior alterations in order to obtain a Historic District Permit.
+The application for a Historic District Permit is available on the Portal.
+Important to note is that even if a building permit is not required for a proposed project, a Historic District Permit is always required for exterior alterations on properties on the local Register of Historic Places or properties located within a historic district.

 Information & Resources